 - Importing Schema Markup from Other Websites

-Once you’ve enabled the Schema module, the Schema Templates submenu will be available under your Rank Math menu in the WordPress admin area.
+Once you’ve enabled the Schema module, Schema Templates will be available under your Rank Math menu inside your WordPress dashboard.

 The official Schema.org documentation has got over 750 Schema Markup types.
-However, in practice, only a very few structured data types with only the required properties are used, while a vast number of sophisticated Schema Markup types and their properties are left to be explored.
+However, in practice, only a very few structured data types with limited properties are being used widely.
+As a result, many sophisticated Schema Markup types and their properties are still left to be explored.

 If you want to mark up your content with extensive Schema properties than just the trivial ones, fortunately, Rank Math’s Schema Templates will be your go-to tool.
-With minimal effort, Rank Math lets you add extensive Schema properties that search engines could understand and relate your content better than before.
+With minimal effort, Rank Math allows you to markup your content with extensive Schema properties, making it easier for search engines to understand and relate your content better than before.

 Rank Math’s Schema Templates will let you enjoy the benefits of: